-Governance failings in financial institutions, particularly involving oversight and appropriate control of risk management and remuneration policies, have been widely seen as a key contributor to the crisis.
-As Walker (2009, p.6) notes "the fact that different banks operating in the same geography, in the same financial and market environment and under the same regulatory arrangements generated such massively different outcomes can only be fully explained in terms of differences in the way they were run."
+Governance failings in financial institutions, particularly involving oversight and appropriate control of risk management and remuneration policies, has been widely seen as a key contributor to the crisis.
 While improved governance is generally seen as critical, there is limited guidance available on what role supervisors and regulators can play in achieving this, other than monitoring quality of appointments, board structures, and processes.
-However, as Clarke and Klettner (2009) note, improvements in governance arrangements relating to risk management, remuneration and disclosure, are critical in avoiding a crisis induced response of "excessive" regulation.